SEKOIA-IO/documentation/docs/playbooks/library/sekoia-io.md

-### Upload Observables
+### Add attribute to Asset

-Upload observables to inthreat
+Add an attribute to an asset